 Yes - as the law stands, employees cannot bring claims against their employer under section 146 if the employer subjects them to a detriment (for example, by withholding or failing to offer overtime) because they took part in industrial action.
-However, this may change once the outcome of the appeal to the Supreme Court in the Mercer case is known.
+However, employers should take care not to fall foul of the protection against 'blacklisting'.

 TULRCA provides protection against unfair dismissal for those taking part in official strike action (section 238A).
 TULRCA also provides protection against detriment and dismissal for workers in relation to union membership or activities (sections 146 and 152).
 TULRCA does not, however, contain a separate provision which offers protection against any detriment short of dismissal which is taken by an employer because a worker has participated in industrial action.
-This omission in the law is currently under challenge in the Supreme Court.
+This omission in the law was challenged in the Supreme Court.

 Refusing to offer overtime to a worker who has taken industrial action may be viewed by the relevant employee as a detriment in that they are being put at a disadvantage.
-The question arises whether doing so falls under section 146 Section 146(1) states that a worker has the right not to be subjected to any detriment by his employer for the sole or main purpose of penalising him from taking part in the activities of an independent trade union at an appropriate time.
+The question arises whether doing so falls under section 146.
+Section 146(1) states that a worker has the right not to be subjected to any detriment by his employer for the sole or main purpose of penalising him from taking part in the activities of an independent trade union at an appropriate time.